What Muscles Do Pull-Ups Work?

 Most back exercises start with your elbows in front, and you have to pull them in towards your torso (shoulder extension).
 Pull-ups do it a little differently.
 You start with your elbows out to the sides, training shoulder adduction.
 That’s what your lower lats are for:

-The lower lats are pretty cool.
-They reach down towards your waist, giving you a v-tapered torso.
+The lower lats reach down towards your waist, giving you a V-taper physique.
 This makes them highly prized by bodybuilders.
 Pull-ups and pulldowns are great for training them, earning them a spot in any good muscle-building program.

 If you want to know more about how to work all the different muscles in your back, I wrote a big article about back training on Bony to Beastly.